wunderio/WunderTools/docs/converting-d7-projects.md

         },
     ```
 6. Site.yml and commands.yml changes
+    * rename site.yml to something like site.yml_bak
-    * copy site.yml from wundertools
+    * copy site.yml from wundertools into [project]/drupal/conf
-    * if there are project specific things in commands.yml or site.yml, move them to the new site.yml
+    * if there are project specific things in commands.yml or site.yml_bak, move them to the new site.yml
-    * remove [project]/drupal/conf/commands.yml and site.yml
+    * remove commands.yml and site.yml_bak
 7. Build the project
     * start lando: `lando start`
     * build: `lando build.sh build`